wasmerio/wasmer.io/_posts/announcing-wasix.md

 [...]
 ```

-> Note: you will need Wasmer `4.0.0-alpha.1` to run it.
+> Note: You will need [Wasmer `4.0.0-alpha.1`](https://github.com/wasmerio/wasmer/releases/tag/v4.0.0-alpha.1) to run it

 But not only `curl`... we also got `bash`, `CPython`, `tokio`, `hyper`, `axum`, `static-web-server` and many more apps and libraries running on WASIX.
 Even [this very own website](https://wapm.io/wasmer/wasmer-io) runs on WASIX!